chaplyk/carrotproxy-docs/pages/03.configure/06.ios/default.md

 The only way to use CarrotProxy on iOS devices is changing DNS servers for WI-FI connection.

-Please note that CarrotProxy will not work on Cellular Data with this configuration.
+Please note that CarrotProxy will not work on Cellular Data with this configuration

 **Configuration Guide**